socialtribexyz/Nectar-GPT/README.md

 <h2>Installation:</h2>

-Google Chrome:
+<h1>Google Chrome:</h1>
-After downloading the zip & opening the folder, follow these steps:
+After downloading the zip follow these steps:

 Download the zip file and extract its contents.
 Open your Google Chrome browser and go to chrome://extensions/.